 Özgür has been an active member of the Astronomical Society of his university.
 He was part of the organizing committee for the National Astronomy Congress of Turkey in 2014, 2016, and 2018.
 He was alsoan advisor to the organizers of Turkey’s first Astrobiology Conference. Özgür also traveled all around Turkey and spent most of his time giving lectures on astronomy and popular science.
 He presented his research at the International Conference for Physics Students in 2017.

 Since 2013, Özgür has worked as a Columnist for the Bilim ve Gelecek (Science and The Future) magazine.
 He writes popular science articles, which will soon be compiled and published in a book.
 One of his science fiction stories was selected by Nbeyin Magazine and was published alongside other captivating stories.
 He also writes articles about the philosophy, history, and methodology of science.
 Together with the astronomical society, Özgür has spent many nights observing the sky and taking time-lapses with his DSLR camera. Özgür has many other talents and interests, including Japanese Martial Arts and composing music on his guitar and harmonica.
 You’ll have a chance to hear some of his talent at camp!

-Additional Mentors will be added based on the specific interests of our applicants.
 Don’t hesitate to contact us at email@example.com if you have questions or concerns about the availability of a Mentor in your particular area of interest.